krishnachandran-u/safesurf/readme.md

    - **Redirection**: If the redirection option is enabled, SafeSurf will automatically redirect you to a safe webpage or a custom URL when you try to access an inappropriate site.
    - **Notification**: If the notification option is enabled, SafeSurf will display a warning message, alerting you that the website you're trying to access is potentially harmful or inappropriate.
+2. **Statistics**: Shows statistics of the user.
+   - **Doughnut Chart**: SafeSurf provides a visual representation of the severity of the websites you visit, classified into five categories:
+      - neutral
+      - mild
+      - moderate
+      - severe
+      - extreme

+      This feature displays a doughnut chart, showing the distribution of the websites you've accessed across these categories, helping you monitor and manage your browsing habits more effectively.

 ## Contributions